 Professor William Bryson is a legal historian who authored a book containing a modern collection of early Exchequer court cases NOT already published in other reports volumes (like “Lane’s Reports”).
 These cases were drawn together from scattered manuscripts or were Exchequer cases buried in other early court reports volumes.
 Initially, I was most thrilled to discover that Professor Bryson’s book includes a fabulous and unique preface explaining the history and relevance of the Exchequer Courts.

 Before reading this preface, my understanding of what the Exchequer Courts were, and why they were important always seemed a bit hazy.
-The word “Exchequer” is itself already faded into history – the courts that bore this name ceased to exist after the English legal reforms of the 1870’s.
-I’ve learned that the Exchequer Courts were established originally by William the Conqueror in the late 1000’s, and were concerned with nothing less important than properties and other sources of revenue for the crown.
-By the 1600’s, they were one of three courts of the common law, along with the King’s Bench and the Court of Common Pleas.
+The word “Exchequer” is itself already faded into history – the courts that bore this name ceased to exist after the English legal reforms of the 1870s.
+I’ve learned that the Exchequer Courts were established originally by William the Conqueror in the late 1000s, and were concerned with nothing less important than property and the revenues of the crown.
+By the 1600s, they were one of three courts of the common law, along with the King’s Bench and the Court of Common Pleas.

-Although there are some scattered reports to be found in various manuscripts, “Lane’s Reports” is the earliest published volume of cases heard before the Exchequer Courts.
-“Lane’s Reports” is a 119 page volume covering 62 cases and 17 other arguments heard in the years 1605-1612.
-By the time this book was published in 1657 (seven years after the death its author, Sir Richard Lane) it was already historically relevant.
+Although some scattered cases may be found in various extant manuscripts, “Lane’s Reports” is the earliest published volume of cases heard before the Exchequer Courts.
+This book is a 119 page volume covering 62 cases and 17 other arguments heard in the years 1605-1612.
+By the time it was published in 1657 (seven years after the death its author, Sir Richard Lane), this book was already historically relevant.

 When I read the wonderfully comprehensible preface regarding the Exchequer courts in Professor Bryson’s book, I sent an email congratulating him, and stating my hopes to find out how much about Richard Lane and Lane’s Reports his research had turned up.
 Professor Bryson was very kind, but the news was disappointing – his book was a collection of a scattering of Exchequer court cases he had encountered that were not included in other published volumes of early reports (including Lane’s).